reeseaustin55/Fetch_Literature-/README.md

 ```

 ### Graphical interface
-Launch the GUI when you prefer to paste the bibliography into a window and
+Launch the GUI manually when desired (for example, on systems where standard
-watch the download progress message-by-message:
+input is being redirected):

 ```bash
 python fetch_pdfs.py --gui